University Programming Board

 The Vice President of Public Relations oversees all committee members and maintains structure for the committee.
 The Vice President of Public Relations acts as a liaison between Georgia Southern Marketing and Communications and the University Programming Board.
 All promotional activity for the University Programming Board including social media activity and advertising stems from the Vice President of Public Relations and the Public Relations Committee.

 The Public Relations Committee handles all aspects of public communication as well as marketing and promotion for the University Programming Board.
-The Public Relations committee is comprised of twelve active members who specialize in Public Relations, Marketing and Business, and Graphic Communications and Design.
+The Public Relations committee is ideal for active members who are majoring in Public Relations, Marketing, Business, Graphic Communications/Design or any related field.

-The twelve committee members are segmented into three subcommittees which are Special Events, Late Night, and Spirit and Traditions.
-Through these subcommittees members are designated coverage of social media promotion, distribution of promotional advertising, coverage of each University Programming Board event through social media and photography, as well as creating new designs for promotional advertising.
+It is through this committee that the coverage of social media promotion, distribution of promotional advertising, coverage of each University Programming Board event through social media and photography, as well as creating new designs for promotional advertising takes place.